jphoulihan/reddit-focal-bat/README.md

 ### **To Run This Project**

-This script was developed in Pyhton's virtual environment
+This script was developed in a Python virtual environment

 * pip install praw
 * pip install spacy